vubiostat/shelter/README.md

 `shelter` A method to securely deal with API keys across multiple environments

-Copyright (C) 2023-2025 Shawn Garbett, Cole Beck, Hui Wu, Benjamin Nutter, Savannah Obregon, Vanderbilt University Medical Center
+Copyright (C) 2023-2025 Shawn Garbett, Cole Beck, Hui Wu, Benjamin Nutter, Savannah Obregon, Vanderbilt University

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by